Dynamoid/dynamoid/README.md

 environment.

  * First download and unpack the latest version of DynamoDB.
-We have a script that will do this for you if you use homebrew on a Mac.
+We have a script that will do this for you if you use bash, and homebrew on a Mac.

     ```shell
     bin/setup